“We think the world apart. What would it be like to think the world together?” (Parker Palmer).

 The law of the excluded middle is also very questionable.
 For example, according to this law a man would be good or not good.
 It is, however, obvious that most men, if not all, are intermediate between good and not good.
 They may be very close to good so that for practical reasons they may be considered good, or they may be more or less removed from good.

-Logicians have known for a long time that the so-called laws of thought are limited “because no viable system of logic can be constructed in which the principles of identity, contradiction, and excluded middle would be the only axioms (Edwards, P. (ed.)
-1967.The Encyclopedia of Philosophy.
-Vol. 4, p.
+Logicians have known for a long time that the so-called laws of thought are limited “because no viable system of logic can be constructed in which the principles of identity, contradiction, and excluded middle would be the only axioms (Edwards 1967, Vol. 4, p.
 414).

 However, the general public and even the majority of scientists have remained unaware of this limitation and its harmful consequences.